szczyglis-dev/py-gpt/docs/source/tools.rst

 Transcribe Audio/Video Files
 -----------------------------

 An audio transcription tool with which you can prepare a transcript from a video or audio file.
 It uses the configured speech-recognition provider to generate the text.
 The tool's generated working transcript is stored as ``%workdir%/tmp/transcript.txt`` rather than in the user-facing ``data`` directory.
+The ``tmp`` path always belongs to the base profile workdir and is not redirected by a project data-workdir override.

 OpenAI / Google Vector Stores
 -----------------------------